elhoangvu/ClientServerChat-C-Socket/README.md

-# ClientServerChat-CppSocker
+# ClientServerChat-CppSocket

-The Win32 C++ application about client-server chat.
+The Win32 C++ application about client-server chat with socket.
 The project was created in Computer network course, FIT, HCMUS, VN.

 ## Demo